RRothfeld/NeverEver/README.md

 	python manage.py createsuperuser

 Alright, your local web application is ready to be played.
-Simply start the application by issueing the following
+Simply start the application by issuing the following
 command:

 	python manage.py runserver

-This will host the website locally and, thus, can be reached via the following address: http://127.0.0.1:8000/
+This will host the app locally and can then be reached via: *http://127.0.0.1:8000/*

 Maintaining Deployment
 -------------